Edward Stafford (diplomat): After the Armada

 After the defeat of the Armada, Stafford eventually stopped giving intelligence to Mendoza – either because he no longer had a financial incentive so to do (as Elizabeth had cancelled his debts) or because Walsingham's death in 1590 removed a personal motive.

 He was recalled from Paris in 1590, and held no major posts thereafter, although he was given the sinecure of Clerk of the Pipe from 1596 to his death.
 He was returned to the House of Commons of England for various constituencies, namely (Winchester in 1593; Stafford in 1597 and 1601; Queenborough in 1604).

 He died on 5 February 1605, and was buried at St. Margaret's, Westminster.

 Personal life

 Stafford married Roberta Chapman during the early 1570s; they had one son (who outlived Stafford) and two daughters; Roberta died during her fourth pregnancy in 1578.

 Stafford then married Douglas Sheffield, sister of Charles Howard, 2nd Baron Howard of Effingham and former lover of Robert Dudley, 1st Earl of Leicester.
 The marriage strengthened his links with the queen, since his sister-in-law Katherine was Elizabeth's closest female companion, as well as being her second cousin.
-Stafford had two child with his second wife, who did not survive childhood.
+Stafford had two children with his second wife, who did not survive childhood.